 Marching Band is easily our most visible activity in the course of a school year at Chisholm Trail High School.
-At around 240-250 members, we are one of the largest groups of any kind on campus, and are the single largest performing group every year.
+At between 150 and 160 members, we are one of the largest groups of any kind on campus, and are the single largest performing group every year.